-Below is a bit of what I feel is some of my best work in a variety of media forms.
-There is some written reporting, opinion content and video and photographic work as well.
-I have other work on file and will provide it upon request.
+Below is a bit of what I feel is some of my best work in writing and photography.
+I do have other work on file and will provide it upon request.
 Click on the name of each item to see more.

 Samples of some of my pictures I have taken.
-All of these are a mixture of mobile shots and some digital camera work.
+All of these are digital camera work.